wickedchicken/stip-blog/content/post/programmer-in-berlin-culture.md

 it's not worth reserving a seat since it will almost certainly be empty, but if you're wrong you'll be standing in the aisle for 5 hours straight.
 Another annoyance is that the seat you pick may be reserved for part of your journey, meaning you'll have to shuffle around and find another one.
-Finally, there are the "_ggf. freigeben_" seats.
+Finally, there are the "_ggf. freigegeben_" seats.
-_Ggf. freigeben_ (German for "lol, you thought this would be easy?") means that the seat may or may not be reserved, and they don't know due to technical reasons.
+_Ggf. freigegeben_ (German for "lol, you thought this would be easy?") means that the seat may or may not be reserved, and they don't know due to technical reasons.
 If you sit there, you'll have to wait the entire ride to see if someone actually did reserve it or not.